 In addition, I don't want to harm the planet.
 I can't stand the thought that after billions of years of growing biodiversity and complexity we would destroy a lot of it in just a few hundreds of years.
 I assume that you — the reader — acknowledge the problem of climate change.
 Science shows that animal products have a huge carbon footprint and are the biggest cause of deforestation in the Amazon, through cattle farming and soy-based animal food production.

 I've also grown confident that I don't need animal products for my health.
 Already in 2009, the American Dietetic Association claimed that appropriately planned vegan diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 This included infants!
-If you're worried you'll spend a lot of time planning your food: my personal experience is that just eating an above-average amount of fruit, vegetables, nuts, and legumes will keep you perfectly healthy.
-I also think you'll be surprised by the amount of world-class athletes that are vegan, as can partly be seen in the documentary The Game Changers.
+If you're worried you'll spend a lot of time planning your food: my personal experience is that just eating an above-average amount of fruit, vegetables, nuts, and legumes will keep you perfectly healthy and yes, you need to supplement vitamin B12 and vitamin D (in the darker months).

 Finally, I don't need it for flavor.
 This remains a difficult one since a lot of meals or baked goods tend to be better with egg or dairy.
 There are several solutions for this problem: getting smarter with egg and dairy replacements; exploring completely different types of snacks; forgetting flavors over time or — even better — not growing up with them.
 The industry is working hard on the first solution, and we can take care of the others ourselves.

 Thanks for reading my story!
 I hope this post gave you some insights into my journey.
-Since this is my personal story, I tried to avoid long chains of scientific reasoning.
-I'll probably write some separate in-depth posts soon.
+Since this is my personal story, I tried to avoid long chains of scientific reasoning, but I’m always up for a more in-depth conversation.